Information For Your Visit

 - Please arrive 5-10 minutes before your appointment.

 - Please wear a mask at all times except when immersing.

 - Payment varies depending on the reason you are coming to the Mikvah.
-Payment is always by cash or local check (made out to "The Community Mikvah") - no cards are accepted.
-You can also pay via zelle: firstname.lastname@example.org.
+Payment options are by cash, check (made out to "The Community Mikvah"), or Zelle (email@example.com).
+No credit cards are accepted.

 - If you are coming for the final step in conversion, the fee is $180.